marcelovilla/gdal-py-snippets/README.md

 # gdal-py-snippets
 This repository presents a wide range of different-purpose small examples using the gdal-python bindings (both `gdal` and `ogr`).
-It uses a fair amount of `numpy` as well, along with other third party packages such as `pandas` and `geopandas`.
+It uses a fair amount of `numpy` as well, along with other third party packages such as `pandas`.

 The programs presented in this repository were developed using Python 3.6.5 and the following packages versions:
 * `gdal` version: 2.3.3
-* `geopandas` version: 0.4.0
 * `numpy` version: 1.14.3
 * `pandas` version: 0.24.2